Skyrocket Revenue: Tailor & Personalize Corporate Wellness Programs

 Here is an example of a personalized program using the Wellness Compass:

 Partner With Best-in-class Third Party Vendors

 Health and wellness providers typically have a variety of clients with different needs – some will be just starting out with their programs and others will be more sophisticated always looking to push the boundaries and may be living the Results-Driven Wellness Strategy.
 For these clients, you need to kick it up a notch and go beyond the ordinary wellness programs.

 Sometimes you have the creativity and know-how to do this on your own but if you don’t (or don’t have the bandwidth in-house), you can always seek business partnerships with wellness vendors that provide complementary services.
 There are too many to mention here.

-CoreHealth has a network of third-party, best-in-class corporate wellness vendors that ‘bolt on’ to our wellness technology.
+CoreHealth has an Integrated Marketplace of third-party, best-in-class corporate wellness vendors that ‘bolt on’ to our wellness technology.
 They specialize in common-practice or niche-focused products or services including:

 - Health and Wellness Articles and Newsletters

 - Financial Wellness